soltysh/mezzanine-quickstart/README.md

 Mezzanine on OpenShift
 ======================

-This repository contains working Mezzanine instalation you can use to setup your own copy of one of the best python CMS available.
+This repository contains working [Mezzanine](http://mezzanine.jupo.org/) installation you can use to setup your own copy of one of the best python CMS available.
 Below you'll find instructions how to set it up as is.
 At bottom there are instructions how to setup Mezzanine from scratch to use on Openshift.
 Enjoy!

 Setup as is
 -----------

-Assuming you already hava an [OpenShift](https://www.openshift.com/) account, if not go immediately and [create one](https://www.openshift.com/app/account/new)!
+Assuming you already have an [OpenShift](https://www.openshift.com/) account, if not go immediately and [create one](https://www.openshift.com/app/account/new)!

 1. Create a python-2.7 application with either mysql or postgresql db cartridge.